xcbhx/Herd-Immunity-Simulation/ReadMe.md

   - If you try this challenge you can change the interaction system to measure infections between sprites that collide.
 This would mean that the people/Sprites would need to be mobile
   - You could also show this as a static image.
 * Graph the visualization using mathplotlib.
 This is a lirbary used to draw graphs and charts.
 You can use to graph the results of running the simulation.
+* Using a different calculation for figuring infections such as: Mask compliance percentage, incubation time etc. These are okay to apply with the follow notes:
+  - The project must be done on time.
+  - Running the simulation must still work the same.
+If there are any new required parameters these must be fully documented.
+  - The output must adhere to the project description.